daniel3735928559/guppy/doc/api.md

     * `xml_content`: An XML string with which to initialise the editor's state.
 Defaults to `<m><e/></m>` (the blank expression).

+    * `autoreplace`: A boolean determining whether or not to autoreplace typed text with the corresponding symbols when possible.
+Defaults to true.

     * `blank_caret`: A LaTeX string that specifies what the caret should look like when in a blank spot.
 If left unspecified,